GLOBAL ECONOMY-US activity picks up, hopes for euro zone rise

 By Steven C. Johnson and Andy Bruce

-NEW YORK/LONDON, Jan 4 (Reuters) - Activity in the dominant U.S. services sector perked up in the final month of 2012, while hopes grew that Europe may be through the worst of its economic slump, surveys showed on Friday.
+NEW YORK/LONDON, Jan 4 (Reuters) - Business activity in the United States perked up in the final month of 2012, surveys showed on Friday, while hopes grew that Europe may be through the worst of its economic slump.

 Britain’s vast services sector, however, contracted for the first time in two years, suggesting the broader economy probably shrank as well in the final three months of 2012.